-The figure 20 shows for each orbit the average doppler frequency shift (first 3 plots Fore Mid and Aft antenna), the minimum, maximum and mean yaw (fourth plot), the yaw standard deviation (fifth plot) and the percentage of source packets acquired with a yaw error angle outside the range +/- 2 degrees (sixth plot).
+The Figure 21 (since beginning of HEY dissemination) and Figure 22 (cycle) show for each orbit the average doppler frequency shift (first 3 plots Fore Mid and Aft antenna), the minimum, maximum and mean yaw (fourth plot), the yaw standard deviation (fifth plot) and the percentage of source packets acquired with a yaw error angle outside the range +/- 2 degrees (sixth plot).

-The result of the yaw monitoring for cycle 91 is a mean yaw error angle within the expected nominal range (+/- 2 degrees) for most of the orbit.
-On 10th, 12th and 26th January 2004 many orbits had a bad quality yaw performances due to strong degraded satellite attitude.
-There was no increase of solar activity during those days.
+The result of the yaw monitoring for cycle 93 is a yaw error angle within the expected nominal range (+/- 2 degrees) with an average level around 0 deg. for most of the orbit.
+On 23 and 28 March 2004 some orbits had a bad quality yaw performances due to the satellite manoeuvres occurred on those days.